Xeeynamo/FastBlit/README.md

 ## What is missing (in order of priority)

+- Alpha blending is not properly supported (yet)
 - Flip images horizontally or vertically
 - Better indexed images management and palette support
 - Multi-threaded blitting